viveksura/viveksura/README.md

   - Built drag-and-drop WYSIWYG multipage canvas using ReactJS
     - Each page contains multiple charts, each chart contains extremely customisable real time data from atleast one source, handling 100's of dimensions, measures, dynamic ad-previews
     - HTML page can be printed as a WYSIWYG PDF to be shared to the customers
-  - Designed and deployed microservices for web-crawling on social media and PPC (Facebook, Twitter, LinkedIn, TikTok), PDF report generation, automated form filling, by-pass "login" and geo restrictions
+  - Designed and deployed microservices for web-crawling, PDF report generation, automated form filling, by-pass "login" and geo restrictions
+      - NodeJS + PuppteerJS app hosted on AWS lambda, used for automating screenshots of public & not-so-pblic posts on social media and PPC (Facebook, Twitter, LinkedIn, TikTok)
   - Solo-handled product, tech and devops due-diligence of a mobile app acquisition, StatX.
 Full stack maintenance - android, iOS, backend and website
   - Monitored, identified and fixed application performance issues - 300ms 95%ile response times, database tuning, N+1 queries, memory bloat issues, error rates, version upgrades, DDoS attacks, outages and other failures
   - Stack: Ruby On Rails, Java-SpringBoot, React-Redux, Sidekiq, AWS EC2, Postgres, Temporal, Docker, Heroku, Lambda, SQS, SNS, API Gateway, SES, S3